PANTHEONtech/StoneWork/docs/SWCTL.md

 #### Status

-To display the status of StoneWork components and their interfaces, run:
+To display the status of StoneWork components, run:

 ```bash
 swctl status
 ```

 > **Note**
-> The `status` command is a simple wrapper for `vpp-probe discover`.
+> When used with `--show-interfaces` flag the `status` command calls `vpp-probe discover`.

 #### Trace